Dawnkai/retinal-vessels/README.md

 2. Classifiers
 3. Deep Neural Network

-Each solution has its own folder where you will find Jupyter Notebooks with descriptions of how each approach has been developed and `.html` files for people who cannot view it with Jupyter.

 ## Short description
 For those that do not want to spend time viewing this implementation here is a quick rundown on how each approach is made:
 1. Image manipulation